 This course examines Federal income taxation of individuals by initially introducing students to the formation of tax policy by Congress, the courts and its administration by the Internal Revenue Service.
 Students study the basic components of the taxable income of individuals including deductions for, and deduction from adjusted gross income as well as tax credits.
 Students use tax software to plan and complete simulated individual tax returns.
-Comparisons will be made between Generally Accepted
+Students apply tax laws in a real, practical way for a prospective client.